alanTuringJen/Ubuntu-configration/README.md

-# Ubuntu-configration
-This is my operation of config of Ubuntu.
+# Some configration of using Ubuntu